tobek/laminae/17-nep.md

 - wow such heights of prowess!
 - vs NGP - power vs empathy
 - perfection, precision
--->
+- interesting rooms, procedures to test and improve stuff -->

-The Grasp is a strange realm that appears to be some kind of simulation, game, or test for itself, carefully laid out to its own end, and that end is self-perfection.
-The REF[petitioners] of this place refer to themselves as Frames and insist that they are all merely different endeavors of the single collective intelligence that is the Grasp.
+appears to be some kind of simulation, game, or test for itself, carefully laid out to its own end, and that end is self-perfection.

 However they differ greatly not only in their chosen endeavors, but also in their appearances and personalities.

-The Frames bask in the fractal glow of an effect that runs to the reverse of REF[NGP]'s Echo.
-Where the Echo presents all of the causes that lead to each present result, the Grasp shows you the myriad outcomes that may occur from each potential action you consider.
-The effect is referred to as the Tessellation, after the visual form it often takes.^[TODO describe it - it is not perfect prediction, but tons of outcomes and the more likely ones loom larger, and the effect is perfectly responsive to your actions, so chess jiu jitsu etc. Disorienting for visitors]

-The Grasp seeks to perfect itself across myriad pursuits, and to this end is filled with all these weird specially suited chambers and environments connected via black and white tiled hallways. these pursuits include martial pursuits, athletic pursuits (swimming, running), mental pursuits (chess) and esoteric applications of dexterity and precision.
+The Grasp seeks to perfect itself across myriad pursuits, and to this end is filled with all these weird specially suited chambers and environments connected via black and white tiled hallways. these pursuits include martial pursuits (jiu jitsu), athletic pursuits (swimming, running), mental pursuits (chess) and esoteric applications of dexterity and precision.

-Though REF[Empathy] and REF[Power] are the most antagonistic TODO(if doing some laminal arrangement section, reference it here)[] of opposing REF[facets], the Grasp and REF[NGP], which differ along only that axis, are unusually familiar with and respectful of each other.
-Each appreciates the power that the other holds---to understand the past and to anticipate the future---but also fears/can't really handle it, for overlaying the two effects on top of each other produces an unbearable feedback loop: for every whiff recalled by the Echo, the Tessellation plays out all of its potential ramifications, and for every such ramification the Tessellation plays out, every factor that would go into it comes out in the Echo.

-This combination does, however, exist.
-There are regions of both laminae that REF[verge](verges) upon each other such that the two effects exist in the same place, and those few Frames and REF[Limns](NGP) who can function in such places are the closest it gets to true oracles.

 something about beating akrasia here

-i guess they play chess too. and jiu jitsu

 - name
     - The Alacrity (brisk cheerful readiness)